-If you need to take your car off the road for a while, you’ll need to make a Statutory Off Road Notification (SORN).
+If you need to declare a car off the road for a while, you’ll need to make a Statutory Off Road Notification (SORN).

-A SORN is an official way of informing the Driver and Vehicle Licensing Agency (DVLA) that your car is off the road and means that you don’t have to tax or insure it.
+You need a SORN to inform the Driver and Vehicle Licensing Agency (DVLA) that your car is off the road.

-You can’t drive, or even leave, a vehicle on a public road while it has a SORN; it must be in a garage, on a driveway or on private land.
+It’s illegal to drive or even leave your car on a public road while it has a SORN.
+You must keep it in your garage, on a driveway or on private land.

 You might want to consider making a SORN for your vehicle if:

 - You own a vehicle you’re not planning to drive, like a classic or project car

 - You've got a car that’s a write-off or is going to be scrapped, and you want to salvage parts from it first